| Page Length: | 10-12 | |

 Companies in this industry repair computers and communications equipment, office machines, televisions and stereos, precision instruments, and other consumer and professional electronic equipment.
 Major companies include CPR Cell Phone Repair and UBreakiFix.

 Audio equipment makers are targeting emerging markets for growth.
 Mobile devices such as tablet computers and smartphones are driving global demand for electronic devices.
-Developing countries with rapid economic growth should support industry expansion as demand for repair services is dependent on electronics sales.
+In 2024, global electronic repair services had a market value of more than $135 billion and are expected to reach about $255 billion in 2034, with a compound annual growth rate (CAGR) of 6.3% for the 2025-2034 period, according to Global Market Insights (GMI).
+Developing countries with rapid economic growth should support industry expansion as demand for repair services depends on electronics sales.

 The US electronic equipment repair services industry includes about 13,000 establishments (single-location companies or units of multi-location companies) with combined annual revenue of about $17 billion.